 The machine - Improve your scalability with clear processes

 As organizational advisors, we regularly help entrepreneurs achieve growth and improve the scalability of their organization.
 Because we want to share our knowledge and experience about effective growth, we have started an article series about the 6 focus areas for effective growth among scaleups.
 In addition, we draw on our experience in helping entrepreneurs and our own experience with the growth of Summiteers.
 In this article about processes, we will discuss the focus area 'The machine' in more detail.
-We talk about improving processes in scale-ups.
-Paul van Bekkum, one of the founders of Summiteers.
+We talk about improving processes in scale-ups with Paul van Bekkum, one of the founders of Summiteers.

 The 6 focus areas for effective growth